philipturner/transimpedance-amplifier/README.md

 ![September 8, Part 1](./Documentation/New/September8_Part1.png)

-_BOM calculated at the time of writing.
-Subject to small changes from day-to-day price fluctuations._

 I will be reimbursed for all of this, and receive back pay for the person hours spent on the Transimpedance Amplifier project, once I have financial stability.
 I will never resort to working part-time in unrelated jobs such as the AI field.
 I will always spend my time how I see fit, for my own priorities, on nobody else's schedule.
 Real world hardware is what gets serious funding.

 ---